mechaphish/farnsworth/README.md

 ```

 Please read [Peewee documentation](https://peewee.readthedocs.org/en/latest/peewee/querying.html)
-to learn what you can do.
+to see how you can query the db.

 ## Test